 Street photography, also sometimes called candid photography, is photography conducted for art or inquiry that features unmediated chance encounters and random incidents.

-The difference is that street photography talking about the context of how the photograph is taken.
-Where urban photography talking about the context of where the photograph is taken.
+The difference is that street photography talks about the context of how the photograph is taken.
+Where urban photography talks about the context of where the photograph is taken.

 So if you see the previous photos.
 You see that both photos are taken in the same way, a single snap of someone who happens to be there and me waiting for the opportunity.
-The different is, the left one was taken in a town, where is the right one was taken in a village near a mountain.
+The difference is, the left one was taken in a town, whereas is the right one was taken in a village near a mountain.

 The answer is yes.

 I actually like to call it a sub-category (but it’s not my place to say it).

 There are many ways to take urban photography and these are some of them: